 - a.
-Limited Services Residential Development shall generally be permitted by Consent pursuant to the policies of Section 6.3.3 on existing lots of record.
-Notwithstanding the foregoing, larger-scale Limited Services Residential development shall also be permitted on private roads, undertaken by common element plans of condominium. - b.
+Limited Services Residential Development shall generally be permitted by Consent pursuant to the policies of Section 5.2, on existing lots of record.
+Notwithstanding the foregoing, larger-scale Limited Services Residential development shall also be permitted on private roads, undertaken by common element plans of condominium, where the condominium has frontage on a public road. - b.
 Limited Services Residential Development shall not be provided with such municipal services as road maintenance and snow removal.
-In addition, no new Limited Services Residential Development shall be permitted unless other public services such as fire protection, police protection, etc. can be provided to the satisfaction of the responsible agencies and Limited Services Agreement has been signed.
+In addition, no new Limited Services Residential Development shall be permitted unless other public services such as fire protection, police protection, etc.

 - c.
 Where it is proposed to convert a seasonal dwelling to permanent occupancy, a building permit shall not be issued unless; - i.
 Access is available via an existing private road; - ii.
-Confirmation is received from emergency service providers that adequate services can be provided to the dwelling or a Limited Services Agreement has been signed; - iii.
+Confirmation is received from emergency service providers that adequate services can be provided to the dwelling, or a Limited Services Agreement has been signed; - iii.
 The proposed septic system has been approved.

-2.3.3.5 Commercial Policies
+3.6.5 Commercial Policies